Calyxium/Calyxium/README.md

 For a more indepth tutorial, refer to the [official documentation](#)

 ## Examples
-Here are some examples to help you get started with Plutonium:
+Here are some examples to help you get started with Calyxium:

 - **Hello, World**:
     ```